onaio/gisida-react/src/lib/components/Login/README.md

 ### Prerequisites

-Ona application client ID.
+You must have an Ona application client ID.
 If, you do not have the client ID, [Register your client application with Ona](https://api.ona.io/static/docs/authentication.html#using-oauth2-with-the-ona-api) to obtain yout client ID

 In the `site-config.json` file for the client project, remove the property password if it exists.